Nelson Agholor Player Prop Bets for NFL Week 9 | New England vs. Carolina 11/7/2021

 Matchup vs. Carolina

-- Agholor's 32.7 receiving yards per game in his three matchups against the Panthers are 5.8 fewer than his over/under for Sunday's game.
+- Agholor is averaging 32.7 receiving yards per game in three career matchups against the Panthers, 5.8 fewer than his receiving yards prop bet over/under for Sunday's game (38.5).

-- Agholor, in three matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In three matchups versus the Panthers, Agholor has had a touchdown catch twice, but never more than one in any single game.

 - Note: Agholor's stats vs. Panthers date back to 2016.

-- The Panthers are conceding 207.6 passing yards per game this year, the NFL's second-ranked pass defense.
+- The 207.6 passing yards the Panthers allow per game makes them the NFL's second-ranked pass defense this season.

-- At 1.5 passing TDs allowed per game, the Panthers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs conceded per game, the Panthers defense is ranked 13th in the NFL.

 Recent Performances

-- Against the Chargers last week, Agholor was targeted six times and racked up 60 yards on three receptions.
+- In last week's outing against the Chargers, Agholor was targeted six times, picking up 60 yards on three receptions (averaging 20 yards per catch).

-- Agholor has also tacked on 138 yards on six grabs and one touchdown in his last three games.
-He was targeted 15 times and put up 46.0 receiving yards per game.
+- Agholor's stat line in his last three games shows six catches for 138 yards and one touchdown.
+He put up 46.0 receiving yards per game and was targeted 15 times.

 Agholor's New England Teammates